linode/docs/docs/networking/dns/configure-your-linode-for-reverse-dns/index.md

 ![Configure Your Linode for Reverse DNS (rDNS)](configure-your-linode-reverse-dns.jpg)

 {{< note >}}
-View the Linode Classic Manager version of the [Configure Your Linode for Reverse DNS](/docs/networking/dns/configure-your-linode-for-reverse-dns-classic-manager/) guide.
+You can also view the Linode Classic Manager version of the [Configure Your Linode for Reverse DNS](/docs/networking/dns/configure-your-linode-for-reverse-dns-classic-manager/) guide.
 {{</ note >}}

 Computers uses DNS to determine the IP address associated with a domain name. *Reverse* DNS lookup does the opposite by resolving an IP address to a designated domain name.
 You should always set the reverse DNS, even if your Linode hosts more than one domain.